Notes from the introductory meeting:

 - Several scientific seminars are running at the School of Mathematics and across the university.
 If you are interested, please attend them.
 Programme of some seminars is shown in the calendar on our webpages.

-- Mathematical modelling group members are co-organising, under the auspices of the European Mathematical Society, a traditional summer school Mathematical Modelling, Numerical Analysis and Scientific Computing.
+- Mathematical modelling group members are co-organising, under the auspices of the European Mathematical Society, a traditional summer school Mathematical aspects of fluid flows.
 If you want to participate in that school, please let us know.